Descent into the Depths of the Earth: Publication history

 The original modules Descent Into the Depths of the Earth and Shrine of the Kuo-Toa were both written by Gary Gygax and published by TSR, Inc. in 1978.
-Gygax had recently finished the Player's Handbook (1978), and according to Gygax, he authored the D series "as sort of a relaxation to get away from writing rules".
+Gygax had recently finished writing the Player's Handbook (1978), and according to Gygax, he authored the D series "as sort of a relaxation to get away from writing rules".
 Descent Into the Depths of the Earth, the first module of the D-series, was printed as a sixteen-page booklet, and Shrine of the Kuo-Toa, second of the three-part D-series was twenty pages; both featured an outer folder.
 Both modules were released before the Dungeon Masters Guide and Players Handbook.
 Both modules were reprinted in the omnibus collection D1-2 Descent Into the Depths in 1981, as a 32-page booklet with an outer folder.
 The original versions of the D1 and D2 modules both featured monochrome cover artwork by David C. Sutherland III, but the 1981 compilation was released with a color cover illustrated by Jim Roslof.
 Sutherland's interior artwork from the original two publications was included in the compilation, as was that of David A. Trampier.
 Other artists whose work appears inside the compilation include Jeff Dee, Erol Otus, David S. LaForce, Bill Willingham and Roslof.

 Vault of the Drow, also by Gygax and the last of the D-series, was also originally published in 1978 as a 32-page booklet with a two-color outer cover.
 The original printing featured monochrome cover artwork by David C. Sutherland III.
 In 1981, TSR re-issued the adventure with a new color cover.
 D3 was re-released to coincide with the release of the D1-2 compilation Descent into the Depths of the Earth.
 Since the D1-2 compilation featured color cover artwork, Erol Otus was tasked with creating a new color cover for D3 as well.
 Sutherland's interior artwork was retained, and other interior artists for the module include Jeff Dee, David S. LaForce, David A. Trampier, and Otus.
 The entire campaign was eventually combined into a supermodule GDQ1-7 - Queen of the Spiders.